mats-robotics/deepsort_yolov5_ros/README.md

-# YOLO + SORT/DEEP SORT for ROS (not maintained anymore)
+# YOLO + SORT/DEEP SORT for ROS
-Tracker ROS node (sort and deep sort) using darknet_ros (YOLOv3).
+Tracker ROS node (sort and deep sort) using yolov5_ros (YOLOv5).
 Detected bounding boxes from YOLO are used by the sort tracker.
-This has been done using ROS Kinetic, python2 and OpenCV2.
-If you need a modern ros wrapper for SORT, you should use newer versions of ROS, OpenCV and python.
-### Help needed
-The branch ```ros-noetic``` is a tentative to make it compatible with Python3, ROS Noetic and OpenCV4
+Target: Ubuntu 20.04 and ROS Noetic

+The documetation below will be updated soon!

 ## Docker installation